Multi-agent Markov Entanglement: Simulation environments

-For each RMAB instance, we simulate a trajectory of length $T=6N$, reserving the later $T=5N$ epochs as the training phase for each agent to fit local Q-value functions.
+\paragraph{Learning local Q-values} For each RMAB instance, we simulate a trajectory of length $T=6N$, reserving the later $T=5N$ epochs as the training phase for each agent to fit local Q-value functions.
 During testing, we estimate the $\mu$-weighted decomposition error using $50$ simulations sampled from the stationary distribution.

-The ground-truth $Q^\pi_{1:N}$ is approximated via Monte Carlo learning \cite{Sutton18RL}, with each estimate derived from $30$-step simulations averaged over $3N$ independent runs.
-Due to the high computational cost of Monte Carlo methods—especially for very large RMABs—we limit the training phase to $10$ independent runs and use the mean local Q-value as an approximation.
+The ground-truth $Q^\pi_{1:N}$ is approximated via Monte Carlo learning (\citealt{Sutton18RL}), with each estimate derived from $30$-step simulations averaged over $3N$ independent runs.
 Error bars represent the standard error for both Monte Carlo estimates and $\mu$-weighted decomposition errors.